wraiford/encrypt-gib/README.md

 # [limited-time opportunity](./OPPORTUNITY.md)

-# encrypt-gib - hash-based encryption
+# encrypt-gib - hash-based encryption at the hex level

 Encrypt-gib is a genuinely novel, post quantum encryption algorithm that uses cryptographic hashes as its only magical primitive, combined with moderately simple programming.

+The key innovation with this algorithm, which has both a relatively weaker stream mode **and** a multipass mode block-like mode - though the blocks in this case do not necessarily all have to be the same size.

 ## tl;dr - up & running